microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/05-implement-webhook.md

 1. Open **./GraphTutorial/SetSubscription.cs** and replace its entire contents with the following.

     :::code language="csharp" source="../demo/GraphTutorial/SetSubscription.cs" id="SetSubscriptionSnippet":::

+### Review the code in SetSubscription.cs

+Take a moment to consider what the code in **SetSubscription.cs** does.

+- The `Run` function reads the JSON payload sent in the POST request to determine the request type (subscribe or unsubscribe), the ngrok proxy URL, the user ID to subscribe for, and the subscription ID to unsubscribe.
+- It initializes a client credentials auth provider and gets an access token.
+- If the request is a subscribe request, it uses the Microsoft Graph SDK to create a new subscription in the specified user's inbox.
+The subscription will notify when messages are created or updated.
+The new subscription is returned in the JSON payload of the response.
+- If the request is an unsubscribe request, it uses the Microsoft Graph SDK to delete the specified subscription.

 ## Call SetSubscription from the test app